 A lifelong connection

-This sketchy description of living arrangements, however, slights the living that goes on inside them: families are close, multi-generational, and intimately involved with each other's lives.
-One reason the Balinese are so content is that they are deeply connected, and in the context of family, at least, they know who they are.
-Two details of their culture are particularly telling.
-First, after a child is born, its placenta is buried under the stone that serves as the family's doorstep, so that an individual's soul can always find its way home.
-And second, a child's feet are not allowed to touch the ground until he or she is 105 days old.
-The reasons why are too complicated to go into here, but the net effect is that just about everyone in the banjar (village) will have a hand in holding and carrying that child till its feet first stand on earth.
+Intimately involved with each other’s lives, the people of Bali know who they are, and two details of their culture are particularly telling.
+First, after a child is born, its placenta is buried under the stone that serves as the family’s doorstep, so that an individual’s soul can always find its way home.
+Second, a child’s feet are not allowed to touch the ground until he or she is 105 days old.
+Consequently, almost everyone in the banjar (village) will have a hand in holding and carrying that child till its feet first stand on the earth.

-Given that awareness of the interconnectedness of life, perhaps it was only natural that when Legut and Billye met and became fast friends, that Legut should help Billye find land near his banjar and help build her home and shortly after that--when he and Santi married and began raising a family--that all of them should live under the same roof.
-Do not all of us, after all, dwell under the same sky?
+Given that awareness of the interconnectedness of life, perhaps it was only natural that when Legut and Billye met and became fast friends, that Legut should help Billye find land near his banjar and help build his home and shortly after that—when he and Santi married and began raising a family—that all of them should share a roof.

 Create Your Own In-Law!

-If you're interested in second units, please check out my recent book, Outlaws and Granny Flats: Your Guide to Turning One House into Two Homes.
+If you’re interested in second units, In-laws, Outlaws and Granny Flats: Your Guide to Turning One House into Two Homes offers a trove of case histories, design details, and practical tips.
 The Library Journal named it one of the 10 Best Design Books for 2011.
-An e-book version is available on Apple's iTunes Store, or through the Taunton Press Store.
-You can also preview In-laws, Outlaws' lush professional photos at www.cozydigz.com

-If you will be renovating your home (or perhaps creating an in-law suite), there's no better companion than Renovation 4th Edition, (November, 2012).
-Its 614 pages, 1,000 photos and 250 detailed illustrations cover home renovation from start to finish and contain lifetimes of practical, field-tested techniques that professional builders shared with me over a 40-year period.
+For those doing (or overseeing) the work, Renovation 5th Edition, (May, 2019) will be a great companion.
+Its 656 pages cover home renovation from start to finish and contain lifetimes of practical, field-tested techniques that professional builders shared with me over a 40-year period.
+Happy building!